Caleb Lohner: Utah

 Lohner transferred to play for the Utah Utes to play college football.
 In 2024, he hauled in four passes for 54 yards and four touchdowns.

 He also played one year of basketball with Utah in 2024–25; Lohner averaged 2.8 points, 2.0 rebounds, and 0.7 assists per game.

 Professional career

 Lohner was selected by the Denver Broncos in the seventh round (241st overall) of the 2025 NFL draft.
 On May 6, Lohner signed a four-year contract worth $4.309 million.
 On August 26, he was waived by the Broncos.
 The next day, he was re-signed to the practice squad.
+Prior to the Divisional Round, Lohner was elevated to the active roster but was designated as inactive for the game itself.
+On January 26, 2026, Lohner signed a futures contract with the Broncos.

+Despite impressing as a veteran participant in rookie minicamp, it was announced on June 9 that Lohner would miss OTAs and mandatory minicamp due to a cleanup surgery on a lower-body injury.
+He continued to be sidelined during training camp and the preseason, and was placed on injured reserve with a designation to return on August 30.